Influencer Marketing 101

 • How much engagement do other influencers in your industry earn

 For example, let’s say your organic posts on average earn 200 views and an influencers’ post about you earns 200,000+ views.
 Those numbers might be considered viral territory in a niche industry.
-In a more competitive field, those numbers could be par for the course.

 This is why comparing campaigns between businesses is often apples and oranges.
 Influencer measurement should be done through the lens of your specific industry and audience.